AdaCore/training_material/courses/rust_essentials/010_introduction/02-about_this_training.rst

 Roundtable
 ----------

-* 5 minute exercise
+* 5-minute exercise

-* Experience in software development
+* Your experience in software development

 * Your personal goals for this training